yegor256/blog/_drafts/2000/jan/2000-01-01-performance.md

 ---
 layout: post
-title: "Are You a Hacker or Designer?"
+title: "Are You a Hacker or a Designer?"
 date: 2000-01-01
 tags: mgmt programming
 description: